Divide-By-0/blog/content/posts/conviction_essays.md

   - You want to be the thinker, but that takes knowledge of the why and the theory and the high level
   - At the same time, still need to be highly technical to get it done when no one else can -- doing is important but not the most important.
 - Misunderstanding Musk
-  - If you don't understand his drive for learning about space (i.e. reaching out to Cantrell, reading the 4 fat textbooks first, making himself the expert), then you won't understand what led to his conviction and talent
+  - If you don't understand his drive for learning about space (i.e. reaching out to Cantrell, reading the 4 fat textbooks first, making himself the expert), then you won't understand what led to his conviction and talent (say what you will about his personality, but those two are undeniable)
   - Doing something without first developing a deep understanding is like jumping down a rabbit hole with low confidence